Pork Loin Stuffed with Garlic and Herbs

-Butterfly Open the Roast
+Butterfly the Roast

 Stop the cut ¾" from the other side.
 Flip the roast open and make another cut just like for first.
 Lay the roast out flat.
+The goal is to flatten out the roast with fairly even thickness throughout.

 Make an Herb Mixture and Spread it on the Roast

-Smoked pork loin is good, but can be a little boring.
-It needs the help from a mixture of fresh herbs inside the roast.
-Mince the herbs and mix it with a little olive oil to form a paste.
-A little olive oil goes a long way.
-Use just enough to form a paste.
+Mince the herbs and mix them with olive oil to form a paste.
+A little olive oil goes a long way, use just enough to form a paste.
 Any extra will just leak out once the roast is rolled back up.

 Cut and Serve

-Smoked Pork Loin
+Reverse Seared Smoked Pork Loin Recipe

 Equipment